 Patients with Renal Impairment

 There have been no reports of overdose with Arcalyst.
 Maximum weekly doses of up to 320 mg have been administered subcutaneously for up to approximately 18 months in a small number of patients with CAPS and up to 6 months in patients with an unapproved indication in clinical trials without evidence of dose-limiting toxicities.
-In addition, Arcalyst given intravenously at doses up to 2000 mg monthly in another patient population for up to six months were tolerated without dose-limiting toxicities.
+In addition, Arcalyst given intravenously at doses up to 2000 mg monthly in another patient population for up to six months was tolerated without dose-limiting toxicities.
 The maximum amount of Arcalyst that can be safely administered has not been determined.

 In case of overdose, it is recommended that the patient be monitored for any signs or symptoms of adverse reactions or effects, and appropriate symptomatic treatment instituted immediately.

-Rilonacept is a dimeric fusion protein consisting of the ligand-binding domains of the extracellular portions of the human interleukin-1 receptor component (IL-1RI) and IL-1 receptor accessory protein (IL-1RAcP) linked in-line to the Fc portion of human IgG1.
+Rilonacept is a dimeric fusion protein consisting of the ligand-binding domains of the extracellular portions of the human interleukin-1 receptor component (IL-1R1) and IL-1 receptor accessory protein (IL-1RAcP) linked in-line to the Fc portion of human IgG1.
 Rilonacept has a molecular weight of approximately 251 kDa.
 Rilonacept is expressed in recombinant Chinese hamster ovary (CHO) cells.